Topics

 Open two PDFs or notes side-by-side to compare content.

-Reference source materials while building out your canvas.
+Reference source materials while working inside your project.

 Full Research Setup